IoannisNezis/Qlue-ls/README.md

 Qlue-ls offers a wide range of LSP features tailored to SPARQL development.
 For a complete overview, see the [capabilities section](https://docs.qlue-ls.com/03_capabilities/).

-## 📐 Formatting

-- Auto-formats SPARQL queries for consistency and readability
-- Fully customizable to match your preferred coding style

-## 🩺 Diagnostics

-- Real-time feedback with severity levels: error, warning, and info
-- Helps catch syntax issues and common mistakes

 ## ✨ Completion

 - Suggests valid continuations while typing SPARQL queries
 - Backend-powered suggestions for subjects, predicates, and objects
 - **Note:** Completion queries must be configured for each knowledge graph

+## 📐 Formatting

+- Auto-formats SPARQL queries for consistency and readability
+- Fully customizable to match your preferred coding style

 ## 🛠️ Code Actions